msiemens/tinydb/docs/usage.rst

 >>> table.all()
 [{'value': True}]

-To remove all tables from a database, use:
+To remove a table from a database, use:

+>>> db.purge_table('table_name')

+If on the other hand you want to remove all tables, use the counterpart:

 >>> db.purge_tables()

-You can get a list with the names of all tables in your database:
+Finally, you can get a list with the names of all tables in your database:

 >>> db.tables()
 {'_default', 'table_name'}